cparcerisas/baleen_whale_benchmark/README.md

 Here the code necessary to run the figures for the paper.

+## How should the data be organized
+Data should be one folder, with one subfolder per each original class (not joined class).
+In the main folder, next to the subfolders, a csv file per original class with all the samples wrongly classified (only necessary if corrected dataset wants to be used)

+Inside the subfolders, the files should be: n_locationyear_class, where n is the detection number of that particular location-year combination. locationyear is the location and the year of the deployment and class is the label of the image.
+For example: 1_BallenyIsland2015_20Hz

 ## How to run it
 All the parameters have to be defined in a config file config.json and then the training.py script can be executed